robwiegman/luminixie/arduino/README.md

 ## Uploading

-The software uses SPIFFS to store it's configuration, so make sure that it's available by setting the appropriate flash size in Arduino.
+The software uses SPIFFS, so make sure that it's available by setting the appropriate flash size in Arduino.
 You can find this setting in the Arduino menu under "Tools" -> "Flash Size".
 For example: select `4M (1M SPIFFS)`.

+Use https://github.com/esp8266/arduino-esp8266fs-plugin to upload the files in `/data` to the SPIFFS.

 ## Running